• facebook

 What is Google Drive?

-This service is a cloud-based file storage and collaboration platform that empowers users to seamlessly create, store, upload, edit, and access files through popular applications such as Google Docs, Google Slides, and Google Sheets.
-Its core objective is to consolidate information and provide teams with effortless real-time collaboration capabilities, enabling them to work together efficiently from any location and across all devices.
+It is a cloud-based file storage and collaboration service that allows users to create, store, upload, edit, and access files using applications like Google Docs, Google Slides, or Google Sheets.
+Its primary purpose is to centralize the information and make it accessible for teams so that they can easily collaborate in real time on all devices from anywhere.

 Cost and Storage